-According to the Bureau of Labor Statistics, as Electronic Health Record (EHR) systems continue to become more common, technicians with computer skills will be needed to use them, and job prospects will be best for those with a certification in health information.*
+According to the Bureau of Labor Statistics, as Electronic Health Record (EHR) systems continue to become more common, technicians with computer skills will be needed to use them, and job prospects will be best for those with a certification in health information.
+Employment of Medical Records and Health Information Technicians is expected to grow by 20.6 percent from 2012 to 2022 (California Employment Development Department).

 At American Career College, our Associate of Occupational Science degree in Health Information Technology is designed to provide you with the appropriate general education, didactic theory and hands-on skills required to begin and/or enhance a career in Health Information Technology.